sf105/sttp-book/chapters/pragmatic-testing/testing-pyramid.md

 This takes additional code that is needed just for automating the tests.

 Lastly, **system tests tend to become flaky**.
-A flaky test is a test that presents an erratic behavior: if you run it, it might pass, or it might fail.
+A flaky test is a test that presents an erratic behaviour: if you run it, it might pass, or it might fail.
 Flaky tests are an important problem for software development teams.
 After all, having a test that might pass when there is a bug, or might fail when there is no bug, harms the productivity of the development team.
 It is easy to imagine how